Reyhaneesmailizadeh/Probability-and-Statistics/README.md

 # Introduction
-You will see a regression problem and correspoding analyses implemmented in python.
+You will see a regression problem and correspoding analyses(Confidence Interval, R2 Score, and bootstrap approach) implemmented in python.